MiiNK1Y/bookies/README.md

   - I'm now going to try and implement Pinia for state management.
 Where methods can be implemented to modify the data, and then the changes should be applied automatically by Vue.
     - Wait, maybe Pinia is not needed after all?
 Checking the Vue documentation; entire arrays may be replaced, and Vue will only re-render items that actually changed.

+### 21.03.18
+- [21:21] Damn I've been productive.
+  - The tree is now applying changes when they happen, but the reason it worked was because of the shallow nature of emit().
+There is a bug that passes an item when drag-and-droped into a nested folder, through all the parents and end up in the root folder.
+This is because the event listeners for each item assumes the drop was meant for them and takes it from their child folder until it reaches the root parent.
+To avoid this, i need to disable event propagation, but that makes emits not work, since emits used their parent to pass the data.
+  - So I'll be checking out Pinia to handle that action.
+I was looking at "Provide / Inject", but it appears that is meant for parent-to-child communication, and not vice-versa.